yaningzh/Food-Search-Engine/README.txt

 certain ingredients, ingredients that users want to avoid, the number of searched recipes, the range of ratings for recipes, and the range of calories for recipes.

 # Scrape dataset
-We include the folder /dataset, which contains the code that we used to scrape our dataset.
-To scrape the dataset, first run the /dataset/allrecipes-scraper-main to get the urls for recipes.
+To scrape the dataset, first run the /recipescrape to get the urls for recipes.
+The final dataset file is too large to upload.
 (first run "pip install scrapy", then run "scrapy crawl recipes").
-You can also use the files in the /dataset/url_files to proceed.
 After obtaining the url files, run the dataset.ipynb to scrape the contents in urls, generate docno, and save the scraped data to a csv file.
 We also provide our scraped dataset in the root folder whose name is recipes.csv

 # Our search algorithm